-Theme Class number of times Description Introduction 1 Overview of this course is presented, and then material testing method is simply explained.
-Structure of 3 Basic form of space lattice of crystalline materials are lecutured, and then the crystalline material 3 indication method of each crystalline form is presented.
-Elastic modulus and Elastic modulus of single crystal and crystalline material is lectured from the 3 point of atomic bond form, and then theoretical strength of a material is theoretical strength explained from atom level.
-5 Linear fracture mechanics and nonlinear fracture mechanics for a crack Fracture mechanics containing material are lectured.
+Theme Class number of times Description Introduction 1 Overview of this course is presented, and then material testing method is 1 simply explained.
+Structure of 2 Basic form of space lattice of crystalline materials are lecutured, and then the crystalline material 3 indication method of each crystalline form is presented.
+Electic modulus and 3 Elastic modulus of single crystal and crystalline material is lectured from the Elastic modulus and point of atomic bond form, and then theoretical strength of a material is theoretical strength explained from atom level.
+Linear fracture mechanics and nonlinear fracture mechanics for a crack Fracture mechanics 5 containing material are lectured.
 Stress intensity factor, energy release rate, J integral etc. are explained.
 Fracture in mixed mode is also explained.
-1 Mechanical models of composite such as Vogit model, Reuss model, Eshelby's Mechanical model of equivalent inclusion method, and Mori-Tanaka's mean field theory are composite lectured.
-1 Macroscopic rheology models are reviewed, and then microscopic rheology Rheology 1 based on the Eyring's rate process theory is explained.
+Mechanical model of composite 1 Mechanical models of composite such as Vogit model, Reuss model, Eshelby's equivalent inclusion method, and Mori-Tanaka's mean field theory are lectured.
+Rheology 1 Macroscopic rheology models are reviewed, and then microscopic rheology 1 based on the Eyring's rate process theory is explained.
 Learning 1 Students are asked to solve problems teached in this class and checked their achievement check learning achievement.